When Dialects Collide: How Socioeconomic Mixing Affects Language Use: A model for dialect adoption

 Our model can be simulated for any number of cells and arrangements of the populations of different SE classes.
-However, here we will consider a simple case in order to present succinct equations that lend themselves to interpretation and may lead to a treatable mathematical description.
+However, here we will first consider a simple case in order to present succinct equations that lend themselves to interpretation and may lead to a treatable mathematical description.
 We will consider only two cells, with all individuals of class 1 residing in cell 1, and all individuals of class 2 residing in cell 2.
 We assign by $p_1$ the proportion of individuals of class 1 speaking non-standard (variety 1), and by $p_2$ the proportion of individuals of class 2 speaking standard forms (variety 2).
 Individuals have to speak either 1 or 2, which implies that, for instance, a proportion $(1 - p_1)$ of individuals of class 1 speak the variety 2.
-These two variables therefore summarise the linguistic state of the system at any given time.
+These two variables therefore summarise the linguistic state of the system.
 Regarding the mobility, we make the assumption that people of the two classes have the same probability $M$ to move away from their residence cell.
-Note that this parameter summarises how much the classes mix, as the Pearson $r$ of the mobility matrix in \cref{eq:def_mobility_r} satisfies $r_M = 1 - 2 M$.
-We also assume that the two SE classes have the same population, and we obtain the system of coupled differential equations given by \cref{eq:ses_ling_time_evol_eq_mob}, shown in \nameref{sec:methods}.
-Two opposing effects can be identified in the dynamics of the model in this simple setting. \begin{itemize} \item The more individuals of different classes mix through their mobility patterns, the smaller the differences in the usage of language varieties between them.
-This aligns with our observation from \cref{fig:cities_assort_vs_grammar_and_SES_corr}b. \item The stronger the bias of a class for its preferred variety, the more homogeneous the variety adoption within this class. \end{itemize}
+Note that this parameter describes how much the classes mix, as the Pearson $r$ of the corresponding mobility matrix as defined in \cref{eq:def_mobility_r} satisfies $r_M = 1 - 2 M$.
+We also assume that the two SE classes have the same population, and that speakers' interactions are all-to-all..
+In other words, we adopt a mean-field approximation, which is a good approximation when considering large populations.
+After following the steps detailed in section S6, we can then describe our model with the following system of coupled differential equations:

-We further determine the states of convergence of the model of \cref{eq:ses_ling_time_evol_eq_mob}.
-We thus find that the model can not only converge to a state featuring the extinction of one of the two varieties, but also that both may coexist.
-To illustrate this point, for $M = 0.2$, $q_2= 0.5$, $q_1 = 0.7$, and $s \in \{ 0.5, 0.6, 0.7\}$, we show in \cref{fig:mean_field_analytic_coex_pos}(a-b-c) the position of the identified fixed points of the model and whether they are stable.
-These stream plots also demonstrate the dynamics leading to convergence.